arpinum-oss/shebang-unit/README.md

 The default reporter is called *simple*.
 It writes a verbose logging of test run to standard output.

 You can use its little brother, the *dots* reporter which only displays dots (successful), S (skipped) or F (failing).
 Such a lazy cat.

+If you are a rock star you can try the über JUnit reporter in combination with your favorite CI server (Jenkins?).

+Here we use the JUnit reporter plus the dots one to display some log in the console.

+`./shebang_unit --reporters=dots,junit`

+The JUnit reporter creates a *junit_report.xml* file in your working directory.
+You can define another file with :

+`./shebang_unit --reporters=junit --output-file=/tmp/i_love_ponies.xml`

 ### Use colors or no